 8.1 Writing at UTSC

 UTSC aims to assist its students to achieve proficiency in writing, regardless of their program.
 Students will be expected to learn how to frame an argument and support it, to research, critique and integrate materials from a variety of sources, and to present written work that is both cogent and precise.
 Individual disciplines may encourage their students to hone skills that are particular to their specific areas of study, but all are expected to help their students generate ideas, analyse their sources, and synthesize and interpret information in coherent forms of written expression.
-Some disciplines have identified writing-intensive courses which aim expressly at enhancing a student's writing ability.
+Some disciplines have identified writing-intensive courses that aim expressly at enhancing a student's writing ability.
 Others have integrated guidance in writing development into foundational and upper-year courses.
 The Centre for Teaching and Learning (CTL) offers courses in academic communication for English Language Learners.

 These and other resources are in place to help ensure that all students, regardless of the point from which they begin, achieve a standard of written expression that is consistent with the rigour of their programs of study.